Have questions about Musio? Below are answers to some common inquiries:

 Can I use Musio’s samples in professional or commercial productions, including during the trial period?

-However, the samples must be combined with at least one other musical element.
-For instance, the Tina Guo Acoustic Cello Legato library can't be used in isolation to create loops for resale, but it's perfectly fine to use in a solo cello composition or scoring context.
-Musio can definitely be used for professional scoring or songwriting projects.
+It's essentially saying that you can't take a loop or phrase or a single sample hit from Musio completely isolated by itself and sell it as if you created it.
+The sounds need to be combined with at least one other musical element.
+For example, the Tina Guo Acoustic Cello Legato library can't be used in isolation to create loops for sale, but it's perfectly fine to use it in a composition, scoring, songwriting, or producing context.
+Musio can definitely be used for professional projects.

 All Other Musio Questions